NickyRahman/week2ResearchRepoDemo/reflections/reflectiveJournal_Nicky.md

 Blockchain defined: Blockchain is a shared, immutable ledger that facilitates the process of recording transactions and tracking assets in a business network.
 An asset can be tangible (a house, car, cash, land) or intangible (intellectual property, patents, copyrights, branding).

+I am going to start another commit that focuses on my final project which will be a python-based game.
+I will be referring to a tutorial online.